fioprotocol/fio-devhub/_docs/fio-protocol/fio-address.md

 See [Mapping Public Addresses](/docs/how-to/mapping) in the Integration Guide.

+### FIO Crypto Handles Do Not Expire

+After [FIP-31](https://github.com/fioprotocol/fips/blob/master/fip-0031.md) was implemented, FIO Crypto Handles no longer expire and are only burned if the FIO Domain they are on expires.

 ## FIO Domains

 FIO Crypto Handles consist of a username and a domain.
 While having a FIO Crypto Handle is necessary to use the FIO Protocol, users do not need to own their own FIO Domain.
 By default, many applications (especially wallets and exchanges) have a domain available as a default for their users.
 For example, the mobile wallet, Edge Wallet, has @edge domain as a default for their users.
 Users which desire their own unique FIO domain may register one that is available as a non-fungible token that they control and own.